AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-page-repository-view.md

     - **Move to**: Use this option to move the selected file to another folder.
     - **Rename**: Use this option to rename the selected file.
     - **Delete**: Use this option to delete the selected file.
-    - **Add to**: Choose to add to collections or Reusable content.
+    - **Add to**: Choose to add to Collections or Reusable content.
     - **Copy**: Copies the UUID or complete path of the file.
-    - **Properties**: Use this to open the properties page of the selected file.
+    - **Properties**: Use this to open the Properties page of the selected file.
     - **Download as PDF**: Use the option to generate the PDF output and download it.

 ### Search and filter experience